The project itself :

 As part of a 10-week UX studio project with Google Nest, our team reimagined the thermostat ecosystem across embedded hardware and mobile.
 We designed three distinct directions for different user archetypes - Conscious Minimalist, Uncompromising Geek, and Unwilling Employee—while keeping navigation, scheduling, and controls consistent across devices.
 I contributed to all three concepts and took full ownership of Sparrow’s Nest, the conscious minimalist direction focused on visualizing energy savings through calm, meaningful interactions.

-the good stuff :
+The good stuff :

 Spotlight